-TRPES has been used to examine TNI formation and photodissociation in π - π photoexcited Γ ·U·H2O clusters.
-We observe instantaneous formation of the VB anion of the complex, and propose that this state arises from charge transfer from iodide to fill the empty π orbital that remains on uracil after the nucleobase is photoexcited, consistent with the proposed mechanism for $I \cdot U$ binary clusters.
-The VB anion of $I \cdot U \cdot H_2O$ exhibits increased binding energy compared to the VB anion of $I^{-}U$ clusters in this photoexcitation regime.
-The VB anion is found to decay bi-exponentially, as in $I^- \cdot U$, but the long decay lifetime is an order of magnitude longer in I-·U·H2O clusters and is expected to reflect stabilization of the VB state relative to decay by autodetachment.
-Autodetachment and the formation of I^- are measured as dissociation channels of the photoexcited I-U·H2O complexes.
-Overshoot of the measured autodetachment intensity beyond the negative-time autodetachment signal indicates that absorption of the probe pulse by the long-lived VB anion may produce additional autodetachment intensity.
-Bi-exponential formation of I- is found in 32.5 ps and 230 ps, and we predict the unique bi-exponential rise dynamics measured in I-·U·H2O clusters in this photoexcitation regime are the result of additional dissociation channels that arise from the presence of water.
-Internal conversion of the π - π excited state and subsequent cluster dissociation is expected to yield I-, with long-time rising signal that may be produced by dissociation of π - π photoexcited Γ ·U·H2O to yield Γ ·H2O that can subsequently decay to yield iodide.
+TRPES has been used to examine TNI formation and photodissociation in π - π photoexcited I-·U·H2O clusters.
+Production of I- is measured as a major dissociation channel of the photoexcited clusters with bi-exponential formation in 32.5 ps and 230 ps.
+We suggest that the unique bi-exponential rise dynamics measured in I-·U·H2O clusters in this photoexcitation regime are the result of additional dissociation channels arising from the presence of water.
+For example, internal conversion of the π - π excited state and subsequent cluster dissociation is expected to yield I-, with long-time rising signal that may be produced by dissociation of π - π photoexcited $I^- U \cdot H_2O$ to yield $I^- \cdot H_2O$ that can subsequently decay to yield iodide.
+We observe instantaneous formation of the VB anion of the complex, and propose that this state arises from charge transfer from iodide to fill the empty π orbital that remains on uracil after the nucleobase is photoexcited, consistent with the proposed mechanism for Γ ·U binary clusters.
+The VB anion of I-U·H2O exhibits increased binding energy compared to the VB anion of I-U clusters in this photoexcitation regime.
+The VB anion is found to decay bi-exponentially, as in I-U, but the long decay lifetime is an order of magnitude longer in I-U·H2O clusters and is expected to reflect stabilization of the VB state relative to decay by autodetachment.
+Autodetachment is also measured as a dissociation channel of the photoexcited $\Gamma \cdot U \cdot H_2O$ complexes.
+Overshoot of the measured autodetachment intensity beyond the negative-time autodetachment signal indicates that absorption of the probe pulse by the long-lived VB anion produces additional autodetachment.